evxn/water-levels/README.md

 Conditions on landscape heights are relaxed.
 Negative, floating-point numbers and zero are also valid heights.

 No formal verification.
-Very scarce description of the algorithm.
+Scarce description of the algorithm.

 ## Assignment